The Structure of Matter: The Basic Particle Model

 3.2 Consequences with Respect to Inertial Mass

-The inertial mass of an elementary particle and the mass to size relation is a consequence of the model.
-From this application of the model there also follows the relativistic increase of mass at motion and the mass-energy equivalence.
-In addition Newton's law of motion is a consequence of the particle structure assumed in this model, and, as a further consequence of Newton's law, the law of energy conservation.
-This is explained in the context of the INERTIAL MASS.
+The inertial mass of an elementary particle and the mass-size relation are a consequence of the model.
+From this application of the model there also follows the relativistic increase of mass in motion and the mass-energy equivalence.
+In addition, Newton's law of motion is a consequence of the particle structure assumed in this model and, as a further consequence of Newton's law, the law of conservation of energy.
+This is explained in the context of INERTIAL MASS.

 3.3 Consequences with Respect to Gravity

 Following an idea of Roman Sexl, General Relativity can be explained using the refraction of light-like particles at a gravitational potential.
-This concept in connection with the basic particle model is able to explain GRAVITY or gravity and the other phenomena related to General Relativity.
+This concept combined with the basic particle model is able to explain GRAVITY and the other phenomena related to General Relativity.

 3.4 Consequences with Respect to Particle Properties

-Particle properties, which by physical common sense can only be described by quantum mechanics, can be classically deduced by the basic particle model.
-This is explained for the example of the ELECTRON, but can be applied to all elementary particles.
-This covers the constancy of the spin, the magnetic moment, and also the mass-dependency of the gyro-magnetic relation.
+Particle properties, which in physical common sense can only be described by quantum mechanics, can be classically derived from the basic particle model.
+This is explained using the ELECTRON as an example, but can be applied to all elementary particles.
+This includes the constancy of the spin, the magnetic moment and also the mass dependence of the gyro-magnetic relation.

 3.5 Particle-Wave Duality

-The particle-wave duality, which is the principle pile of quantum mechanics (within the so called 'Copenhagen interpretation') can, following Louis de Broglie, be classically understood in the view of the basic particle model.
-This is explained (in this case qualitatively) in the context of SPECIAL RELATIVITY (last section).
+The particle-wave duality, which has been the mainstay of quantum mechanics (within the so called 'Copenhagen interpretation') can be classically understood according to Louis de Broglie, in terms of the basic particle model.
+This is explained (qualitatively in this case) in the context of SPECIAL RELATIVITY (last section).

 4 References